farcasterxyz/contracts/docs/docs.md

 ### Assumptions

 - All event history from IdRegistry will be accessible via an OP Mainnet node.
-- OP Mainnet will not re-org or revert transactions once confirmed as `safe` by the sequencer.
+- OP Mainnet will not re-org after 6 confirmations are received.

 # 3.1.
 Hubs